Key features

 - Gmail will send a verification email that you’ll need to authorize

-- Return to the “Forwarding and POP/IMAP” tab and enable the Forwarding radio button
+- Return to the “Forwarding and POP/IMAP” tab and add the address again

 - Choose how you want forwarded mail handled in your inbox